xjmusic/xjmusic/README.md

 # Open Source Web Player on GitHub

-Architect wants minimal, open-source web browser based XJ Music™ player, in order to embed XJ Music™ on any website, and ensure that the experience is as widely accessible as possible.
+Architect wants minimal, open-source web browser based XJ Music® player, in order to embed XJ Music® on any website, and ensure that the experience is as widely accessible as possible.

 See [player-ui README](ui/player-ui/README.md)